philipbrown/money/README.md

 $m = new Money(500, 'USD');
 ```

 Values are stored as integers to avoid the problem of floating point errors.
-To access the value of the `Money` object you can simply request the `cent` property.
+To access the value of the `Money` object you can simply request the `cents` property.
 To get the currency of the object you can request the `currency` property.
 This will return an instance of `Money\Curreny` that has a `__toString` method.
 ```php
 $m->cents; // 500
 $m->currency; // United States Dollar